Pantheon: Japanese

 Jibakurei: Ghosts that are bound to a specific place or situation.

-- Spirits barred from a peaceful afterlife due to improper funeral rites or are being influenced by powerful emotions such as a desire for revenge, love, jealousy, hatred or sorrow
+- Spirits barred from a peaceful afterlife due to improper funeral rites or influenced by powerful emotions such as a desire for revenge, love, jealousy, hatred or sorrow

 Yūrei 幽霊